Elias6970/musicPdfManager/README.md

-`Add an option to change the archieve path and the export cover path` `Transale the app and add the options for languages` `Option for: When you add a score pop ups the window to classify the score` `Update the autocompleter When you delete a score`
+`Add an option to change the archieve path and the export cover path` `Transale the app and add the options for languages` `Option for: When you add a score pop ups the window to classify the score` `Make a combo box in the window that shows the scores that its names are similar to another ones when you add a score` `Add the option to make prefabs for selecting scores like x1 0boe,x2 flute,x4 clarinet, etc. And its name is wood wind`